Call For Awards

 Identify and recognize educational, community, non-profit, and private-sector heritage projects that demonstrate excellence in design and execution

-This year's awards presentation will take place at a special luncheon on Friday, October 21, 2022 in conjunction with the Arizona Historic Preservation Conference.
+This year's awards will take place following a special lunch reception on Thursday, October 20, 2022 in conjunction with the Arizona Historic Preservation Conference.

 While there are no specific categories, nominations can address any aspect of heritage preservation achievement including: restoration, rehabilitation, stabilization, or preservation efforts by individuals, businesses, organizations, or communities that have had a positive effect on our historic or cultural resources; contribution to increasing awareness of preservation through activities or educational programs; or outstanding contribution in archaeology.
 Successful nominations will be completed projects or undertakings that have resulted in clear, demonstrable benefit to the public or subject resource.

 Selection of Honor Awards and Grand Award

 A panel of judges representing the fields of archaeology, architecture, history, and preservation will review the nominations.
 Honor Award winners will be chosen and announced before the conference; the James W. Garrison Grand Award winner will be chosen from among the winners and announced at the end of the ceremony.

 Additional documentation may be requested from nominees of those winners, including professional biographical information, an expanded description of the project, a list of project participants, and additional photos and/or slides.
 View past award recipients here.